Find tools for communicating with your students online at UBC. All tools recommended by the LT Hub receive central technical and pedagogical support.

 What are the benefits?

-- The messages you write can use outcomes from Canvas learning activities like assignments and assessments to give actionable next steps to students based on their performance.
+- The messages that you write can use outcomes from Canvas learning activities like assignments and assessments to give actionable next steps to students based on their performance.